 This bar soap is made using traditional cold-pressing methods and has exfoliating pumice.
 It’s made with dead sea mud, which can reduce psoriasis and skin impurities.
 It also has invigorating charcoal.
 The bar is also formulated to help with acne, and it’s designed as a unisex option.

-Pros: Reviewers found that it helped with acne.
+Pros: It helps with acne.
 The bar contains no parabens, sulfates, or synthetic dyes or fragrances.

 Cons: Some felt that it dried their skin out.